elirosen/elirosen.github.io/_posts/2017-11-27-another-blog.markdown

 # Mainly this should just work.
-## At least it should appear on blog only.
+## At least it should appear on projects now.